This article original posted on Sept. 12, 2024, and was updated on Sept. 18, 2024.

-After three days at my first International Manufacturing Technology Show (IMTS), I am inspired by the multitude of innovative advancements in manufacturing technology showcased throughout the event.
-Although I won’t be able to return for the remaining three days, I am grateful for the incredible insights gained during my visit.
-The variety of exhibits and the solutions presented by so many companies highlight the exciting future of this industry, and I look forward to following up with the connections I made.
+After three days at my first International Manufacturing Technology Show (IMTS), I was inspired by the multitude of innovative advancements in manufacturing technology showcased throughout the event.
+Although I was’t be able to return for the remaining three days, I was grateful for the incredible insights gained during my visit.
+The variety of exhibits and the solutions presented by so many companies highlight the exciting future of this industry.

 Also in the materials realm, 6K Additive got attention for its metal powders that are specifically engineered for additive manufacturing.